False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Brief structure of the lensing search technique: GLANCE for GO-lensing multi-image systems

 where $D_{xx'}| _{i=1} = D_{xx'}(t-\frac{\tau_{avg}}{2})$ and $D_{xx'}|_ {i=n} = D_{xx'}(t+\frac{\tau_{avg}}{2})$ and the same applies for $N_{xx'}(t+\Delta t)$.
 The quantity $\rho^{xx'}_{lensing}$ calculates the growth of the cross-correlation signal near the event and weighs it by noise cross-correlation.

 For the detection of GO-lensing of GWs, we have developed \texttt{GLANCE} and for WO-lensing of GWs, we have developed \texttt{$\mu$-GLANCE}.
 Whereas \texttt{GLANCE} looks for the detection of multi-image systems by cross-correlating between strains of different GW events, \texttt{$\mu$-GLANCE} searches for single-image lensing distortions on the GW, by cross-correlating the residuals in different detectors for any one GW event.
 The details of the work \texttt{$\mu$-GLANCE} can be found here \citep{Chakraborty:2024mbr}.
-The application of \texttt{$\mu$-GLANCE} on the GWTC-3 catalogue shows no strong evidence towards a WO-lensing GW event \citep{chakraborty2025modelindependentchromaticmicrolensingsearch}.
+The application of \texttt{$\mu$-GLANCE} on the GWTC-3 catalog shows no strong evidence of a WO-lensing GW event \citep{chakraborty2025modelindependentchromaticmicrolensingsearch}.
+The applicability of \texttt{GLANCE} and $\mu-$\texttt{GLANCE} in detecting different lensing systems is discussed in details in appendix \ref{app:a}.

-This work focuses on the false alarms in the detection of strongly lensed GWs.
+This work focuses on false alarms in the detection of strongly lensed GWs.
 Especially, the work is focused on the false lensing mimickers from astrophysical population of GW sources.
 How these false alarms can arise and affect a true lensing detection is discussed in the following section \ref{sec4}.